SIOP Disaster Recovery Plan

 Potential Impact on SIOP

-The annual conference brings in more than $800,000 gross revenue in registrations, sponsorships, workshops, and miscellaneous income.
-This represents more than 60% of SIOP's income.
+The Annual Conference brings in more than $1,200,000 gross revenue in registrations, sponsorships, workshops, and miscellaneous income.
+This represents more than 55% of SIOP's income.
 Although SIOP has investment funds to help soften the blow of a financial shortfall should the conference be cancelled, this would cause problems with the cash flow of the organization.
 Obviously, the conference is one of the highlights of the SIOP year and a major financial contributor and should be held if possible.

 In the wake of a disaster, a likely result is confusion on the part of leaders, members, and conference attendees.
 Therefore, having a disaster recovery team identified, a communication plan developed, contingencies in place, as well as proper data safeguards should be priorities of SIOP.